Welcome to the New Program in Women’s, Gender, and Sexuality Studies

 Check out our degree options.

-Good choices for incoming students this fall include Introduction to Women’s, Gender, and Sexuality Studies (Women_ST 101, DIVR) and Sex, Race, and Reproduction in Global Health Politics (Women_ST 120, DIVR).
+Good choices for spring at the lower division include Introduction to Women’s, Gender, and Sexuality Studies (Women_ST 101, DIVR) and Sex, Race, and Reproduction in Global Health Politics (Women_ST 120, DIVR).

 WGSS seeks to